aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1460-Evaluating Unsupervised Learning Models.md

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_d8397bbf1b0f4e8a937902ac731aba4f.png)

-The default ‘ward’ linkage, which tries to minimise variance within clusters, has done a good job with all four genres, though there is some leakage into cluster B i.e. in the 2nd column, there are entries in multiple clusters and not just one.
+The default ‘ward’ linkage, which tries to minimize variance within clusters, has done an excellent job with all four genres.
+However, there is some leakage into cluster B, i.e., in the 2nd column, there are entries in multiple clusters, not just one.

 ### Matrix Representation for Algo 2